jeffersonvantuir/cakephp-jwt/README.md

 5. Start the server with `bin/cake server -p 8765` and access the browser [http://localhost:8765](http://localhost:8765).

-6. Create a user by accessing [http://localhost:8765/api/users/register](http://localhost:8765/api/users/register).
+6. Create a user by accessing [http://localhost:8765/api/users/register](http://localhost:8765/api/users/register) (with cUrl).

  #### cUrl